grdl/dotfiles/README.md

 ## Bootstrap

-Run `./bootstrap` to install necessary packages.
-It's tested with Ubuntu 18.04 and 20.04.
+Run `./bootstrap` on a new machine to install necessary packages.

-Specifically the script will:
+### MacOS

+On MacOS it will install Homebrew and packages listed in the `Brewfile`.

+### Linux

+On Linux it will:
 - Add apt repos for Alacritty and Docker.
-- Install Docker and its dependencies, add your used to `docker` group.
+- Install Docker and its dependencies and add your user to the `docker` group.
-- Install Homebrew and packages listed in the `Brewfile`.
+- Install Homebrew (Linuxbrew) and packages listed in the `Brewfile`.
 - Install additional packages which are not in Apt or Brewfile (like Go or VSCode)

 Don't run the script with `sudo`.
 However, when started you will be asked for your password.
 This is